 In common with all transport partnerships, HITRANS' powers are set out by the 2005 Act.
-In summary, the powers of the Partnership, where it sees fit, are to (references being to sections of the 2005 Act):
+In summary, the powers of the Partnership, where it sees fit, are to:

 - require funding from its constituent councils (section 3); - give grants and loan in implementation of the RTS (section 3); - borrow money for specific capital expenditure (section 3); - employ staff (para.
 1 of Schedule 1); - acquire land by agreement or compulsorily and dispose of it (paras.
 6 and 9 of Schedule 1); - develop land for its own purposes or if surplus for other persons' use (paras.
 6 and 7); - promote or oppose private legislation (para.
 10); - participate in community planning (para.
 11); - form or promote companies (para.
-12); and - erect buildings, provide offices, entering into building contracts etc. (para.
+12); and - > erect buildings; provide offices, entering into building contracts etc. (para.
 16).